MEAL: A Benchmark for Continual Multi-Agent Reinforcement Learning: Related Work

-\paragraph{Multi-Agent Reinforcement Learning (MARL)} In MARL, multiple agents learn to act in a shared environment, often with partial observability and either cooperative or competitive goals~\cite{hernandez2019survey, oroojlooyjadid2019review}.
-A major focus has been on cooperative settings, where agents share a reward function and must learn to coordinate~\cite{lowe2017multi, foerster2018counterfactual}.
-Popular algorithms include IPPO~\cite{de2020independent}, VDN~\cite{sunehag2017value}, QMIX~\cite{rashid2020monotonic}, and MAPPO~\cite{yu2022surprising}.
-Many benchmarks assume a static environment and fixed task, making them unsuitable for studying continual learning or transfer across environments.
+\paragraph{Multi-Agent Reinforcement Learning.} In MARL, multiple agents learn to act in a shared environment, often under partial observability and either cooperative or competitive goals~\cite{hernandez2019survey, oroojlooyjadid2019review}.
+In cooperative MARL, agents share a common reward signal and must learn to coordinate their behaviors, making credit assignment and non-stationarity central challenges~\cite{lowe2017multi, foerster2018counterfactual}.

-\paragraph{Benchmarks} Standard CRL benchmarks include Continual World~\cite{wolczyk2021continual}, COOM~\cite{tomilin2023coom}, and CORA~\cite{powers2022cora}.
-While effective in single-agent settings, they either lack multi-agent capabilities or suffer from slow CPU-bound environments.
-For MARL, environments like SMAC~\cite{samvelyan2019starcraft}, MPE~\cite{mordatch2018emergence}, and Melting Pot~\cite{agapiou2022melting} are widely used, but are not designed for continual evaluation.
-Overcooked~\cite{carroll2019utility} has emerged as a useful domain for studying coordination, with recent implementations in JAX~\cite{rutherford2024jaxmarl}.
-Our benchmark builds on Overcooked and introduces procedural variation to create long task sequences for continual MARL.

-\paragraph{Overcooked} The Overcooked environment~\cite{carroll2019utility} is a cooperative multi-agent benchmark inspired by the popular video game of the same name.
-Agents control chefs in a grid-based kitchen, coordinating to prepare and deliver dishes through sequences of interactions with environment objects such as pots, ingredient dispensers, plate stations, and delivery counters.
-The environment is designed to require both motion and strategy coordination, making it a standard testbed for evaluating collaborative behaviors.
-Compared to the large state spaces and high agent counts in benchmarks like Melting Pot~\cite{agapiou2022melting} and SMAC~\cite{samvelyan2019starcraft}, Overcooked operates on small grid-based environments with only two agents.
-However, its complexity arises not from scale but from credit assignment challenges due to shared rewards, and the need for precise coordination, as agents must execute tightly coupled action sequences to complete tasks successfully \citep{hernandez2019survey}.
-However, its fully observable and symmetric setup reduces the need for explicit communication.
+\paragraph{Continual MARL.} Lifelong Hanabi~\cite{nekoei2021continuous} introduces a testbed for evaluating whether agents can coordinate with unseen teammates.
+MACPro~\cite{yuan2024multiagent} uses learned task contextualization and progressive multi-head expansion to handle evolving tasks.
+RPG~\cite{yao2025general} learns task-agnostic relational representations and uses a conditional hypernetwork to generate task-specific policies, enabling continual adaptation in MARL.
+COMAD~\cite{xiao2026offline} addresses CMARL in the offline setting, discovering reusable coordination skills from offline data and continually expanding a skill library across a task stream to counter interference and forgetting.